 - If your child has some awareness of their areas of difficulty, or the reasons for which you're seeking testing simply say that the psychologist is an expert with that sort of thing and will help them, their parents and teachers figure out why and what to do about it. - You can tell them that the psychologist is a doctor, but not the kind who pokes or gives shots.
-Rather, they're a brain doctor and an expert on how kids think, learn, behave.
+Rather, they're a brain doctor and an expert on how kids think, learn, and behave.
 They'll ask lots of questions, your child will do some work, and we'll have advice for them and their parents and/or teachers.
 We'll explain more when you're here. - With young children, sometimes the Psychologist explains by telling them that just like they go to their pediatrician for check-ups, they're a kind of doctor that does school check-ups to help get them ready for grade. - We recommend you avoid saying they'll be playing games unfortunately, there are no games or that it's "testing," because several hours of testing sounds miserable to most people.
 The Psychologist usually starts the conversation by asking why they think they're here and goes from there.

 Regardless of how it's described, we try to make it fun, with lots of breaks and positive reinforcement for good efforts.
 Adolescents are often pleasantly surprised that it wasn't as bad as they expected.
-Do let us know if your young child has a favorite animal or popular character that could be helpful to incorporate with stickers, cards, etc.
+Do let us know if your young child has a favorite animal or popular character that could be helpful to incorporate with stickers, cards, etc. It's ok to indulge them with sweet treats or their favorite bagged lunches - no judgements made! - as an incentive for them for working hard.